Our Higher Self is constantly trying to remind us of what really matters in our lives and what we came to earth to experience.

 Here are 7 things your Higher Self wants you to remember:

-1. We are exactly where we a supposed to be.
+1. We are exactly where we are supposed to be.

 2. The present is the only moment we can change